nf-core/website/src/content/blog/2024/tools-2_13.md

    - A new `subworkflows` section with the new `utils_*` subworkflows might have been added during the merged.
 Reinstalling the subworkflows using `nf-core subworkflows install` should fix this, otherwise one could manually edit the modules.json file (only recommended for advanced users).

 :bulb: It helped to disable running the main workflow whilst wiring all of this in to speed up development.

+:movie_camera: Last but not least, we have a short [bytesize talk](https://www.youtube.com/watch?v=_meU3EzKdRI) showing the necessary steps.
 :::

 ## Additional bug fixes and improvements